-Under the Sobi collaboration agreement, for the year ended December 31, 2022, the Company did not recognize licensing revenue.
-For the year ended December 31, 2022 the Company recognized \$3.0 million of royalty revenue.
-For the year ended December 31, 2022, the Company recognized in the consolidated statement of operations \$5.0 million of contra research and development expense related to the \$80.0 million reimbursement commitment from Sobi.
-Since contract inception, the Company has recognized \$80.0 million in contra-research and development expenses in the consolidated statement of operations.
+Under the Sobi collaboration agreement, for the year ended December 31, 2023, the Company recognized \$10.0 million of royalty revenue.
+For the year ended December 31, 2022, the Company recognized \$3.0 million of royalty revenue.
+For the year ended December 31, 2023, the Company did not recognize any contra-research and development expense in the consolidated statement of operations related to the \$80.0 million reimbursement commitment from Sobi.
+For the year ended December 31, 2022, the Company recognized \$5.0 million for contra-research and development expense in the consolidated statement of operations related to the \$80.0 million reimbursement commitment from Sobi.